Ted Healy

 Ted Healy (born Charles Ernest Lee Nash; October 1, 1896 – December 21, 1937) was an American vaudeville performer, comedian, and actor.
-Though he is chiefly remembered as the creator of The Three Stooges and the style of slapstick comedy that they later made famous, he had a successful stage and film career of his own and was cited as a formative influence by several later comedy stars.
+Though he is chiefly remembered as the creator of the Three Stooges and the style of slapstick comedy that they later made famous, he had a successful stage and film career of his own and was cited as a formative influence by several later comedy stars.

 Early life

-Sources conflict on Healy's precise birth name (most sources indicate he was born Charles Ernest Lee Nash) but according to baptismal records, he was born Ernest Lea Nash on October 1, 1896, in Kaufman, Texas, to Charles McKinney Nash and Mary Eugenia (McGinty) Nash.
-He attended Holy Innocents School in Houston before the family, including his elder sister, Elizabeth Marcia Nash (1895–1972), who later appeared in two 1930s films in small roles under the stage name Marcia Healy (The Sitter Downers and The Great Ziegfeld), moved to New York in 1908.
-While in New York, he attended high school at De La Salle Institute.
-Nash initially intended to become a businessman but eventually decided on the stage.
+Healy was born on October 1, 1896, in Kaufman, Texas, to Charles McKinney Nash and Mary Eugenia (McGinty) Nash.
+Sources conflict on his precise birth name; most indicate he was born Charles Ernest Lee Nash, but according to baptismal records, he was born Ernest Lea Nash.
+He attended Holy Innocents School in Houston before the family, including his elder sister, Elizabeth Marcia Nash (1895–1972), who later appeared in two 1930s films in small roles under the stage name Marcia Healy (The Sitter Downers and The Great Ziegfeld), moved to New York City in 1908.
+While there, he attended high school at De La Salle Institute.
+Nash initially intended to become a businessman, but eventually decided on the stage.

-Show business career
+Show-business career

-Nash made his first foray into show business in 1912 at the age of 15 when he and childhood friend Moe Howard joined the Annette Kellerman Diving Girls, a vaudeville act that included four boys.
+Nash made his first foray into show business in 1912 at the age of 15, when his childhood friend Moe Howard and he joined the Annette Kellerman Diving Girls, a vaudeville act that included four boys.
 The act ended quickly after an accident on stage, and Nash and Howard went their separate ways.
 Nash then developed a vaudeville act and adopted the stage name Ted Healy.
-Healy's act was a hit, and he soon expanded his role as a comedian and master of ceremonies.
+His act was a hit, and Healy soon expanded his role as a comedian and master of ceremonies.
 In the 1920s, he was the highest-paid performer in vaudeville, making $9,000 a week (equivalent to about $166,000 in 2024).
-He added performers to his stage show, including his new wife, Betty Brown (Betty Braun), and his German shepherd dog.
+He added performers to his stage show, including his new wife, Betty Brown (Betty Braun), and his German Shepherd dog.

 The Healys' revue toured, listed on the marquee as Syncopated Toes, and when some of his acrobats quit in late 1923, Moe Howard answered the advertisement for replacements.
 Since Howard was not an acrobat, Healy cast his old friend as a stooge (a purported member of the audience who is picked, ostensibly at random, to come onstage).
 In the routine, Howard's appearance would end with Healy losing his trousers.